shabiel/FM-HTML-Documentation/DOCUMENTATION_TODO.md

 ## Browser display routines didn't work on Cache (NOT SR in Fileman)
 DR^DDBRU didn't work on Cache due to the way %RSEL works on Cache.

 ## Maximum routine size did not get set with the first installation of Fileman.
+(Bug fix only)
 The node ^DD(“ROU”) does not get initialized when installing Fileman for the first time.

 ## Browser now works without Kernel